nonplayer/hammercrawl/hc_rules_smith.md

 title: HAMMERCRAWL!
 RPG 'Smith's Guide
 subtitle: Book Two: The Hammersmith's Guide to Slaughtering Adventurers
 author: N. Phillip Cole
-created: 2019-01-11
+last updated: 2022-07-28

-# CHAPTER: The Hammersmith's Guide
+# A Dungeon Master's Guide to HAMMERCRAWL!

-# The Basics of Hammersmithin'
+This document serves as a DM's - that's you, also called the **HAMMERSMITH** or simply the **'Smith** - guide to running the **HAMMERCRAWL!** process.
+The HAMMERCRAWL! method uses a set of special "Meta-Actions" to completely randomize an old-school "Dungeon Crawl" experience.
+This method is based on the assumption that at the core of every good Dungeon Crawl are the following five components:

+1. Player Characters (see the [Player's Guide](./hc_core_player.md) for PC-specific information)
+2. A Dungeon (and Maps)
+3. Encounters (both combat and non-)
+4. Traps
+5. Treasure

+The HAMMERCRAWL! method uses multiple randomizers to provide these core elements on the fly, for as close to a 100% procedurally-generated game experience as possible.

+Aside from numerous digital generators, the core *physical* tools used in this are a full set of [Dungeonmorph][] Dice and/or cards, a full set of Warhammer Fantasy Roleplay 3rd Edition special dice, and an array of mostly-online random generators.

+HAMMERCRAWL! is not meant to be a core game system.
+Instead it is my own custom-compiled home-rules method for running "Old School" dungeon crawl style games with 100% game randomization.
+Characters, dungeon rooms, encounters, and more - all are generated randomly.
+It works best with games that favor this kind of dungeon play.
+Most of this main document was written primarily with the game *Dark Dungeons* (a BECMI retroclone) in mind because that's my preferred game, but it should be easily applicable to any other such old school gaming experience.

 ## Core Principles of the 'Smith

 Some basic principles to follow:

 * **Always tell the Players their Target Numbers!** Seriously, don't waste everyone's time with that pointlessly sneaky number-concealing bullshit.
-This game is meant to move fast, and hiding DCs and Targets just slows things down for the sole sake of forcing some stupid un-fun antiquated artificial anti-metagame crap on everyone.
+This method of play is meant to move fast, and hiding DCs and Targets or whatever your system calls them just slows things down for the sole sake of forcing some stupid un-fun antiquated artificial anti-metagame crap on everyone.
 When they need to Save, tell them the target before they roll.
-When they commit to an attack, tell them the enemy's Defense so they can just tell you if they hit and not wait for you to verify it.
+When they commit to an attack, tell them the enemy's AC or Defense so they can just tell you if they hit and not wait for you to verify it.
 Quit that middling crap and step up your game.
-* **Roll in the Open, and Don't Fudge the Dice!** Fudging dice is lame as lame can be.
+* **Roll in the Open, and Don't Fudge the Dice!** Fudging dice is weal as weak can be.
 If you're going to roll dice, then commit to it.
-If you're not going to commit to it, just put on the big kid britches, say what happens instead, and move on - no roll required.
+If you're not going to commit to it, then just put on the big kid britches, say what happens instead, and move on - no roll required.
 Throw the bones out in the open for all to see.
 You can't expect the players to play fair and true to the rules if you don't do the same.
 * **Listen to the Players!** Players often come up with way cooler ideas than you ever thought of.
 Listen to them, mine their passing throw-away jokes for gold, and then use it against them later.
 The best spur-of-the-moment games are often driven by the players' own side comments.
 Save yourself the effort and let the players unknowingly do all your work for you!
 * **Egg and Entice them!** Give them big red shiny buttons that say "do not push" and then watch them fight over who gets to push them.
 Place the most stupidly obvious traps in their way and watch them second-guess themselves.
 And cheer them on the whole time!

+# Hammersmith Actions and Responsibilities

+Running the Dungeon is primarily a process of listening and responding.
+Use the group's **Explore Actions** to build the Dungeon and randomize its contents.
+Use their **Camp Actions** to allow them a brief respite from the dangers that surround them.
+Finally, use their Town Actions to level them up and let them re-stock their supplies.

+What you do outside of all of this is up to you.
+It *is* a role-playing game, after all, so run it otherwise as you would your game of choice!

-## Setting Up Your Side of the Table
+## Setting Up the Game

-(TBD)

-Core things you'll need:
+First off, you need some players.
+I think this process works best with 1 GM and no more than 5 players.

+You then need the basic tools (further below).

+Then you may find it handy to print off a stack of characters using any of the recommended generators.
+I suggest a stack of 50, that should last you a few games.

+Designate one player character to be the **Party Leader**!
+And have them assign the other roles as well (see the Player's guide document).

+Have the party leader pick the Difficulty Level of the dungeon, from the three options below.
+These set the base Divining Pool for the Explore actions:

+1. Normal: Only a single Red die is used for the Divining Pool, XP rewards are normal.
+2. Hardcore: 2 Red Dice are used in the Divining Pool, XP rewards are doubled (x2).
+3. IRON MAN!
+3 Red Dice are used in the Divining Pool, XP rewards are quadrupled (x4).

+## The 'Smith's Tools

-1. Knowledge of the Rules
+1. The Rules
 2. A Dungeon
 3. Gaming Dice
 4. Divining Dice
 5. Helpful additional Randomizers

-### 1. The Rules
+### 1. The Game Rules

-Read these pages, and reap the rewards of knowledge.
+HAMMERCRAWL! is primarily intended to be used with "old school" role-playing games - that is, modern games that are remakes, "retroclones," or otherwise tributes to the "old school" expectations of early (1970s-1980s) official variants of Dungeons and Dragons.
+This means the classic spread of six broad ability scores, five weird saving throws, a very small assortment of character classes (including "race as class" options popular at those times), and a whole mess of seemingly unfair and totally deadly traps.

+While this method is definitely aimed at old school games, they aren't a hard requirement.
+Really, all you need is a "hardcore" style of dungeon crawl with maximum randomization built into as many aspects of its play structure.
+There are other games out there that do this, but usually it is the retroclone catalog that does it best.

+The *most* compatible games are those with built-in randomization of treasure, encounters, reactions, and more.
+For me, systems with treasure tables go to the top of the list of options, putting those derived from either B/X, BECMI, or AD&D as my primary candidates.
+This is because for me, the complete randomization of treasure is a crucial part of the experience, and thus systems that only give loose guidelines and expect the DM to do all the work of treasure assignment don't fit the bill.

 ### 2. The Dungeon

 (TBD)

-* Be sure to set the Difficulty
-* Determine the total Hit Dice of the "floor boss" monster.
-This in turn sets the Tier of the dungeon, per the Tier rules in the Player Guide.

 ### 3. The Gaming Dice